ianmcburnie/a11y-first-workshop/README.md

 ### Link Flyout

 This section shows the problem of opening a flyout on hover on a link.
-It also shows a workaround.
+It also shows a workaround that uses a stealth button.

 "Motors" list item before we make changes: